UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 }
 ```

 This is a file format called [JSON format](https://en.wikipedia.org/wiki/JSON).
 When using the web interface, it is not typically necessary to think about how the design is represented as JSON, but when using the scripting library, you may find yourself wanting to inspect the output while fixing bugs, so it is helpful to be familiar with how the design is represented.
-First, read through the help for the web interface, specifically the description of [terminology](https://github.com/UC-Davis-molecular-computing/scadnano#terminology).
-We will use the terms described there in the rest of this tutorial.